Natural Gas From Start to Finish

 How Do We Get Natural Gas?

-After the gas is collected, it’s sent to a processing plant through a series of small pipelines called ‘gathering lines’.
-Here, the gas is separated from any contaminants (such as water, oil, sulfur or carbon dioxide) and becomes what is known as “pipeline quality” dry natural gas.
-The gas is then sent through more pipelines called “feeders” or the gas is stored for future use.
-Ohio has a total natural gas storage capacity totaling about 6% of the U.S. 's total and the eighth-largest state storage capacity in the country.
+After the gas is collected, it's sent to a processing plant through small pipelines called gathering lines.
+Here, the gas is separated from contaminants like water, oil, sulfur, and carbon dioxide to become "pipeline quality" dry natural gas.
+It is then sent through larger feeder pipelines or stored for future use — Ohio has the eighth-largest state natural gas storage capacity in the country, totaling about 6% of the U.S. total.